 IoT: Driving the technology forward as an enabler

-IoT is becoming a driving force for the hi-tech industry as well as the global economy in general as more and more things are being connected and operated using technology.
-The Internet of Things (IoT) is increasingly powered by sensors, robots and other systems that perform functions such as security, transportation and energy management.
-This has resulted in both convenience and safety benefits as well as opportunities for new economic models.
-The IoT future will see many more interconnected devices and systems as well as ever more processing power for applications that require it.
+IoT is becoming a driving force for the high tech industry and the global economy as more and more things are being connected and operated using technology.
+Sensors and robots increasingly power the Internet of Things (IoT) and other systems that perform security, transportation, and energy management functions.
+This has resulted in both convenience and safety benefits and opportunities for new economic models.
+The IoT future will see many more interconnected devices and systems and ever more processing power for applications that require it.

 IoT is being deployed at an accelerated pace across industries.
 Each new generation of connected devices relies on wireless networks as a backbone to reach its users.
 Every industry is looking for ways to manage and control the IoT data flowing through its systems.
-It is the hi-tech industry driving the growth of this technology, being providers and users.
+The high tech industry is driving this technology's growth, being providers and users.

-Hi-Tech companies need digital transformation.
-It involves continuous experimentation to continuously improve business outcomes.
-Innovation is the key to propelling a hi-tech business forward.
-It translates into new products, services or business models.
-HI-TECH INDUSTRY is experiencing explosive growth.
+High tech companies need digital transformation.
+It involves continuous experimentation to improve business outcomes continuously.
+Innovation is the key to propelling a high tech business forward.
+It translates into new products, services, or business models.
+HIGH TECH INDUSTRY is experiencing explosive growth.
 The best technology companies are winning new customers by delivering services that were previously only available to large corporations.

-The coming revolution in hi-tech business will be predominantly digital.
-The transformation will create millions of new opportunities and create profound changes in the way we live, work and interact with each other.
-Entrenched industries will be disrupted by agile new entrants.
-Innovation will come from all corners of the world and be fueled by inexpensive computers, cloud, high bandwidth networks and software as a service.
+The coming revolution in high tech business will be predominantly digital.
+The transformation will create millions of new opportunities and profound changes in how we live, work and interact with each other.
+Agile new entrants will disrupt entrenched industries.
+Innovation will come from all corners of the world and be fueled by inexpensive computers, the cloud, high bandwidth networks, and software as a service.

-The world of hi-tech innovation is in constant change.
-Change means disruption and every company, no matter how large or small, needs to be able to decide what shape its future will take.
+The world of high tech innovation is in constant change.
+Change means disruption, and every company, no matter how large or small, needs to be able to decide what shape its future will take.

-The hi-Tech industry is leading businesses across the world into transformation and growth.
+The high tech industry is leading businesses worldwide into transformation and growth.
 However, as business models change, underlying IT applications need to adapt quickly to the new normal.
-They need a strategic roadmap and implementation services through, to fuel their growth and apply transformative technology.
-An agile technology partner who comes with in-depth technology knowledge, accelerators, reference architectures, and proven methodology developed to cater to specific hi-tech needs can offer enhanced positive impacts on the organization.
+They need a strategic roadmap and implementation services to fuel their growth and apply transformative technology.
+An agile technology partner with in-depth technical knowledge, accelerators, reference architectures, and proven methodology developed to cater to specific high tech needs can positively impact the organization.